Frequently Asked Questions

 News and Events

-The NIH Calendar of Events lists NIH-sponsored meetings and other meetings of interest to both employees and the general public.
-It is updated daily and the listed meetings are free and open to the public.
+The NIH Calendar of Events lists NIH-sponsored events and other events that may interest NIH employees and the public.
+The calendar is updated every day.
+All listed events are free and open to the public.

 Scientific Resources